Obada111/competitive-programming/README.md

 ### Common Traps

-- Infinite loops due to `mid` computation errors.
+- Infinite loops due to wrong `mid` computation or update.
 - Wrong initial bounds `L`, `R`.
-- Condition `good(mid)` not actually monotonic.
+- `good(mid)` not actually monotonic.

-I try a few manual checks like `good(L)` and `good(R)` before coding.
+I usually manually check `good(L)` and `good(R)` before coding the search.

 ---

 ## 🪢 Two Pointers

 Two indices that move over an array while maintaining a **window invariant**.

-Perfect for:
+### Where I Use It

 - Longest subarray with some property (sum ≤ X, distinct count ≤ K, etc.).
 - Merging sorted arrays.
-- Sliding window problems.
+- Sliding window problems over strings or arrays.

-### Key Mindset
+### Mindset

 - Maintain some state for the current window `[l, r)`.
-- Move `r` forward to expand, move `l` forward to shrink when invariant breaks.
+- Move `r` forward to expand, move `l` forward to shrink when the invariant breaks.

 ### Frequent Bugs

 - Off-by-one: is the window `[l, r]` or `[l, r)`?
-I choose one and stick to it.
+I decide once and stay consistent.
 - Forgetting to update the answer after moving `l`.
-- Updating the frequency/state in the wrong order.
+- Updating the frequency/state in the wrong order, causing negative counts.

 ---

 ## 🧮 Bitmask Subsets & Recursive Subsets

-These files contain two ways to iterate over subsets:
+Two standard ways to iterate over subsets:

 1. **Bitmask enumeration** – good when `n ≤ 20`.
-2. **Recursive generation** – clearer to think about, especially when you need to maintain some extra state.
+2. **Recursive generation** – clearer when you need to maintain extra state.

 ### Bitmask Pattern